 Donald Meek (Stagecoach) is Hoyt, the man cheated of the reward when the Mannion he spotted at lunch turned out to be Jones.
 He dogs the footsteps of the suddenly famous clerk waiting for his chance to become wealthy and famous.
 He's the most nervous shamus you ever saw!

 Etienne Girardot (Twentieth Century) is Mr. Seaver, the fussy office manager at the J.G.
 Carpenter Corporation.
 Seaver is a fellow who sweats the small stuff and his concern is not entirely for his employee Jones' well-being, but the status of the oft-mentioned McIntire account.
 Oh, dear!

 Ford has fun with the diminutive stature of the two character actors, and it appears the actors themselves are having great fun with their roles in The Whole Town's Talking.

-Fans of Edward G. Robinson is not be disappointed by his work in this film as two disparate characters.
+Fans of Edward G. Robinson will not be disappointed by his work in this film as two disparate characters.
 Fans of Jean Arthur will enjoy her display of spunk.
 Supporting player mavens have almost too much to enjoy.
 John Ford fans will appreciate the knack he displays for the wild-paced comedy.
 A dual role may be a delightful change of pace for an actor, but it is also an extra kick for fans.